 I now have a dedicated seed starting station in our mudroom, seen above.
 I love not having to move items out of the way when I want to grow some seeds!
 Though I sometimes have problems with a crazed dog who’s discovered a mouse…

 Note: Our classic vegetable gardening series was published in the first year of the blog – 2009.
-It’s being republished with updated information and clearer formatting.
-Look for the rest of the series to be updated and republished over the next few months as we look towards another fun gardening season!
+It’s been republished with updated information and clearer formatting.

 Disclosure: this post contains affiliate links and by clicking on them you help support AOC at no extra cost to you – thanks so much!
 Plus you can trust I’ll only share what I love.
 (You can always read our entire disclosure page here.)